Southern Indiana woman's mission to reunite with birth mother in Thailand

 "I just always felt really different," Ferree said.

-"I remember times when she'd say 'mommy I wish my skin color was like yours,' and I said 'oh Arisa, you're beautiful the way you are,'" Rairdon said.
+"I remember times when she'd say, 'Mommy, I wish my skin color was like yours,'" Rairdon said.
+"And I said, 'Oh, Arisa, you're beautiful the way you are.'"

-After years of questions Ferree finally, recently decided to try and find her birth mother.
+After years of questions, Ferree recently decided to try and find her birth mother.

 "My biggest thoughts growing up were like, I wonder if she ever thought about me because now I have my own children," Ferree said.

-Ferree said everyday since this moment she talks to her mom, a radio host in Thailand.
+Ferree said she has talked with her mom, a radio host in Thailand, every day since they first met.

 "I feel like a puzzle piece has been put back together.
 Like something was missing," Ferree sad.